Hilo-Hilo/Memories-AI-Hackathon/prd.md

 While not core to the MVP, the system may support additional integrations to enhance functionality:

 - **Calendar Integration:** (Optional) As described in FR2, connecting a calendar helps the app contextualize the user's focus sessions.
 In addition to import, if given write access, the app could automatically create calendar entries for focus sessions or distraction logs (e.g., log "Focus Session - 45 min" on the calendar for self-tracking).
 This integration should use standard APIs (Google Calendar API, Microsoft Graph for Outlook) and adhere to least privilege (only reading events and writing focus logs if user enables that feature).
 The PRD treats this as an enhancement: it's highly useful but the app should still function without it (user manually inputs their current goal).
 - **Email Integration:** (Optional) An idea is to integrate with email (e.g., Gmail or Outlook) to both manage distractions and gather context.
-For example, the app could detect when the user alt-tabs to check email during a focus session and count that as a distraction (this would require a browser extension or desktop app to monitor active window, which is out of scope for a pure web app - possibly an extension in future).
+For example, the desktop app could detect when the user alt-tabs to check email during a focus session and count that as a distraction (using cross-platform window monitoring libraries like pygetwindow or platform-specific APIs).
 On the other hand, email could be a source of tasks: the app might parse flagged emails or to-dos from email content to suggest tasks to focus on.
 Due to complexity, email integration is considered a future enhancement and would need careful privacy handling (accessing email content might be sensitive).
 - **Other Productivity Tools:** (Future Consideration) Integration with project management tools (Trello, Asana, etc.) or note-taking apps could deepen the system's knowledge of what the user should be doing.
 These are beyond the current scope but can be kept in mind for extensibility.
 The architecture should allow adding new integrations without major overhaul (perhaps via plugin-like modules that feed the goal/task system).

 **Note:** Both calendar and email integrations require user authentication into third-party services and should use industry-standard OAuth flows.
 They are optional - the app's core loop (monitor distraction, alert user, log data) does not depend on them.
 If not connected, the user can manually specify their focus periods or rely on default work hour settings.